esraaeleraky/Olist-E-Commerce-Analysis-ITI-Graduation-Project/README.md

 ## 📌 Project Overview

-The project simulates a real-world BI pipeline using data from **Olist**, a Brazilian e-commerce marketplace.
+This project simulates a real-world Business Intelligence (BI) pipeline using data from Olist, a Brazilian e-commerce marketplace.
-We worked on enhancing raw data, designing a database and data warehouse, building ETL pipelines, and developing dashboards to extract insights that support business decisions.
+We transformed raw data into actionable insights by:
+- Cleaning and enhancing the dataset.
+- Designing and implementing a relational database and data warehouse.
+- Building ETL pipelines using SSIS.
+- Creating cubes with SSAS.
+- Developing SSRS reports.
+- Building interactive dashboards in Power BI and Tableau.
+- Building a web application that allows customers to track their orders.

 ---